tldr-pages/tldr/pages/linux/btrfs-filesystem.md

 `sudo btrfs filesystem sync {{path/to/btrfs_mount}}`

-- Summarise disk usage for the files in a directory recursively:
+- Summarize disk usage for the files in a directory recursively:

 `sudo btrfs filesystem du {{path/to/directory}}`